Wet weather continues across Pacific Northwest and New England

 Tonight Showers and thunderstorms before 1am, then a slight chance of showers between 1am and 4am.
 Areas of fog after 4am.
 Low around 48.
 South southwest wind 5 to 11 mph.
 Chance of precipitation is 80%.
 New rainfall amounts between a quarter and half of an inch possible.

 Thursday Areas of fog before 8am.
 Otherwise, mostly sunny, with a high near 72.
 Light and variable wind.

-Thursday Night Mostly cloudy, with a low around 52.
+Thursday Night Partly cloudy, with a low around 52.
 South southwest wind around 7 mph.

 Friday Sunny, with a high near 78.
 South southwest wind 6 to 8 mph becoming west northwest in the afternoon.